ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 The previously extracted timing details are used to setup a timing loop, which runs from the start time to the end time with a time step set by the update interval.
-At each step a check is performed to determine if any models need to be updated.
-Any that do need to be updated are then updated.
+At each step all models are updated.

 ## Saving the final state